apache/apisix-website/website/blog/2021-08-14-contributors-the-golden-metric-of-openSource-projects-en.md

 ![Apache APISIX GitHub Insights](../static/img/blog_img/2021-08-14-1.webp)

-You can select the number of new and closed issues and PRs for this open source project,can also filter by period.
+You can select the number of new and closed issues and PRs for this open source project, can also filter by period.

 The above graph shows the data of Apache APISIX for the last month.